vicleca/recipe-app-api/README.md

 # recipe-app-api
-Recipe API project in Python using Django 4 and TDD.
+Recipe API project in Python 3 using Django 4, Django REST framework and TDD.